Today’s customers have very high expectations for brands when it comes to customer service and personalisation.

 Diagnostic analytics is used to answer the “why” questions.
 Why did customers buy more of this product than that product, why did this season have slower sales, why did certain customers churn?

 Diagnostic analytics delves into your customer data to explain why certain outcomes happened, which can help you determine what you can do to either encourage or stop these same outcomes from happening in the future.

 Strategies for Reducing Churn With Customer Retention Analytics

-Now that you understand why customer retention analytics are important and how you can put them into practice, here are a few best practices for how this data can be used to reduce churn within your business.
+Now that you understand why customer retention analytics are important and how you can put them into practice, here are a few best practices for how this data can be used to improve customer loyalty and retention, and reduce churn within your business.